Giant sunfish: Behavior

 Sunfish swim by moving their dorsal and anal fins back and forth, both fins moving in the same direction at the same time.
 Adults are reported to travel mainly alone or in pairs, and sometimes in groups.
 Migrating from one place to another requires high tolerance and it is found that sunfish have high thermal tolerance undergoing quick and large temperature changes diving down the ocean several hundred meters.
 Sometimes, sunfish come up to the shallow water to recover from hypoxia from feeding below the thermocline.
 Like many other fish, sunfish adapt in response to the environment.
-During the day, sunfish tend to dive deeper than they do at night.
-At night, sunfish seek temperatures between 18–24 C (64–75 F), and will therefore have to move to different areas during the day.
-That is to say, their vertical mobility correlates directly with temperature shifts.
-Sunfish may dive deeper into cooler waters to cool the muscles or to replenish their oxygen stores.
+During the day, sunfish tend to dive deeper into cooler water.
+At night sunfish tend to move closer to the surface to warmer temperatures.
+That is to say, their depth during a 24-hour period correlates with temperature shifts and possibly to follow prey that migrate deeper during daytime and shallower during nighttime (such as siphonophores and salps).
+Sunfish may dive deeper to cool their muscles or to replenish their oxygen stores.